-|Patricia||McLaughlin||1154 Eck Hall of Lawemail@example.com|| || ||Patti, a 1990 graduate of NDLS, joined the Career Development Office in 2015.
-A New York native who practiced in NYC upon completion of her JD, she now calls South Bend home.
-In 2011, she initiated her career at Notre Dame in the Marketing and Communications department of Annual Giving and began her work with the Law School in May of 2013 directing the Law School Annual Fund and the Order of St. Thomas More.
-Patti has a B.A. in Spanish and Political Science from Wellesley College and a J.D. from Notre Dame.
+|Patricia||McLaughlin||1154 Eck Hall of Lawemail@example.com|| || ||McLaughlin, '90, joined the Career Development Office in 2015.
+A New York native who practiced in New York City, she now calls South Bend home.
+In 2011, she initiated her career at Notre Dame in the marketing and communications department of Annual Giving and began her work with the Law School in May of 2013 directing the Law School Annual Fund and the Order of St. Thomas More.
+McLaughlin has a bachelor of arts in Spanish and political science from Wellesley College and a J.D. from Notre Dame.
 Prior to joining the staff at Notre Dame, she taught Spanish at multiple institutions of Catholic education.|

 - Career Development Office